DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_63_eps-win.md

 ```
 C:\Users\User1\AppData\Roaming\Python\Python37\Scripts\electrum-personal-server-rescan.exe C:\Users\User1\Downloads\electrum-personal-server-eps-v0.1.6\config.cfg
 ```
 Run Electrum-Personal-Server-Rescan.bat and enter a date (in the format DD/MM/YYYY) from where you want to start importing addresses (the further back, the longer time it will take) and hit return.
 You will get a suggestion of a block height to start from.
 Enter `y` and hit return.
 Wait for the rescanning to finish (the server will exit once finished).
-If you don't do this and open an old wallet, the balance will show 0 (but will show the real balance ifyou rescan).
+If you don't do this and open an old wallet, the balance will show 0 (but will show the real balance if you rescan).

 Once the rescanning is done, or if you only use new addresses.
 Run Electrum-Personal-Server.bat again.
 This will start the server.
 Wait for this message:
 ```